 The state is rich in natural resources and has a considerable fertile land which their government leverages on to cultivate vegetables in large quantities and export them.

 1. Lagos State

-Lagos State is the richest state in Nigerian and harbours over 22 Million people.
-It is a one stop business state in nigeria as it has an international sea port.
+Lagos State is the richest state in Nigerian and harbors over 22 Million people.
+It is a one stop business state in Nigeria as it has an international sea port.
 Keep your eyes around the internet, there is alot to read about Lagos state, It is an amazing city to behold.

 Let’s keep a date next time!